Information for Parents with Transgender Sons and Daughters

 Take the lead from the child’s own cues and be supportive without either encouraging or discouraging the child.
 Try to learn to tolerate uncertainty about the young child's future gender.
 It will become much clearer with the onset of puberty.

 Gender variant children who start to become more distressed at the onset of puberty are likely to become gender dysphoric adults and they need expert assessment by a child psychiatrist and a paediatric endocrinologist.
-Currently Royal Brisbane Children's Hospital Outpatients offers this service on GP referral.
-This service will transfer to Lady Cilento Hospital in 2015.
+Lady Cilento Gender Clinic offers a full assessment service with funding of puberty blockers, this service requires at least a GP referral.

 Talking to an experienced health professional (psychologist or psychiatrist) would be helpful at any stage but if the child is distressed it becomes essential.
 Their role is not to encourage the child in a particular direction, but to assess the child, provide guidance and support to the family, and over time make shared decisions about any therapy the child may require.